-Figure 1: HeartStart OnSite and Home AED
+Figure 1: FRx AED

-Figure 2: HeartStart OnSite and Home Features
+Figure 2: FRx Features

-Readiness indicator LED (Status LED/Ready Light).
-Used to indicate the device's status.

-On/off button.
-A push button used to activate the device from stand-by mode or deactivate it to stand-by mode.

-Information button (i-button).
-Used to provide information to the user.
-The information varies according to the state of the device when it is pushed.

-Caution LED.
-The indicator blinks or is on when no one should be touching the patient, such as when ECG analysis is being performed or a shock is about to be delivered.
+- A. Pads Connector Port.
+Receptacle for the defibrillator pads connector. - B. Infant/Child Key Port.
+Accommodates the Infant/Child Key for the HeartStart FRx AED to enable pediatric treatment protocols for patients under 55 lbs (25 kg) or 0-8 years old. - C. Readiness indicator LED.
+The FRx Readiness Indicator LED is used to indicate the device's status. - D. On/Off button.
+The green On/Off button is a push button used to activate the device from stand-by mode or deactivate it to stand-by mode. - E. Information button (or i-button).
+The FRx blue i-button is used to provide information to the user. - F. Caution indicator LED.
+The indicator blinks or is on when no one should be touching the patient, such as when ECG analysis is being performed or a shock is about to be delivered. - G. Shock button.

-Infrared (IR) port.
-This port facilitates communication between the AED internal circuitry and external devices.

-Shock button.
 Controls shock delivery.
-The button flashes when the AED is ready to deliver a shock.

-Speaker.
-Voice instructions and information are provided through the speaker.

-Beeper.
-The beeper provides chirps and warning tones.

-Pads Cartridge.
-The cartridge stores the defibrillator pads in a sealed assembly until they are needed for use.
+The button flashes when the FRx AED is ready to deliver a shock. - H. Pads Placement Graphic and LEDs.
+When the pads cartridge is installed (M071A or M5072A), the FRx has a pads placement graphic on the front panel to provide the user with a guide to correct pad placement.
+The FRx pads placement graphic also incorporates LEDs indicating when the pads have been placed on the patient. - I. Speaker.
+Voice instructions and information are provided through the speaker. - J. Beeper.
+The FRx beeper provides chirps and warning tones. - K. Infrared (IR) port.
+The FRx IR port facilitates communication between the FRx internal circuitry and external devices.